Burswood, Western Australia

 Burswood is an inner southeastern suburb of Perth, Western Australia, located immediately across the Swan River from Perth's central business district (CBD).
 Its local government area is the Town of Victoria Park.
-Burswood is the location of the State Tennis Centre, Perth Stadium, Belmont Park Racecourse, and the Crown Perth casino and resort complex.
+Burswood is the location of the State Tennis Centre, Perth Stadium, Belmont Park Racecourse, the Crown Perth casino and resort complex, and the future Perth Park sports and entertainment precinct and street circuit.